Tutte Polynomials for Directed Graphs: Oriented chromatic polynomials, and their generating functions

 \section{Oriented chromatic polynomials, and their generating functions}

-In this section, we define \emph{chromatic polynomials for digraphs}.
-We then express in terms of the $B$-polynomial several generating functions of chromatic-polynomials of modified digraphs.
-These expressions will be used in the subsequent sections in order to extract valuable information from the $B$-polynomial.
+In this section, we define \emph{strict} and \emph{weak} \emph{chromatic polynomials} for digraphs.
+We then express the $B$-polynomial in terms of these chromatic polynomials.
+These expressions will be used repeatedly in the subsequent sections.

-Recall that the \emph{chromatic polynomial} of a graph $G=(V,E)$ is the polynomial $\chi_G(q)$, which for all positive integers~$q$ counts the number of proper $q$-colorings of $G$:
+Recall that the \emph{chromatic polynomial} of a graph $G=(V,E)$, denoted by $\chi_G(q)$, is the unique polynomial whose evaluation at any positive integer~$q$ gives the number of proper $q$-colorings of $G$: